dapr/docs/daprdocs/content/en/getting-started/quickstarts/serviceinvocation-quickstart.md

 dapr run --app-id checkout --app-protocol http --dapr-http-port 3500 -- dotnet run
 ```

-In the `checkout` service, you'll notice there's no need to rewrite your app code to use Dapr's service invocation.
+In the Program.cs file inside `checkout` service, you'll notice there's no need to rewrite your app code to use Dapr's service invocation.
 You can enable service invocation by simply adding the `dapr-app-id` header, which specifies the ID of the target service.

 ```csharp
 var client = new HttpClient();